 At Reading, we train you to become reflective professionals able to secure the very best for all children.
 We support you and help you to be resilient, creative and inclusive.
 With the highest expectations of learning, progress and development, you will inspire children to become confident, active citizens who are able to cope with the fast-moving demands of the twenty-first century.

-All the Primary PGCE (Postgraduate Certificate in Education (PGCE courses lead to QTS (Qualified Teacher Status) and successful graduates can teach across the age ranges.
-The course enables you to specialise through pathways and routes:
+All our Primary Postgraduate Certificate in Education (PGCE) courses lead to Qualified Teacher Status (QTS) and successful graduates can teach across the age ranges.
+We offer several pathways that allow you to specialise in an age range or subject area:

 - PGCE Primary Education

 - PGCE Primary with Special Educational Needs (5-11)

 - PGCE Primary Education (3-7)